-[Lyonel Perabo is a MA student currently enrolled in the Old Norse Religion program at the University of Iceland.
+[Today we welcome guest writer Lyonel Perabo joining us from Northern Europe.
+He is a MA student currently enrolled in the Old Norse Religion program at the University of Iceland.
 He has written for various news websites, blogs and student magazines in the Nordic countries Lyonel is currently working on his Master’s thesis, which seeks to analyze the way North-Scandinavian populations were perceived in Saga Literature and works as a tourist guide and local History blogger in the town of Tromsø in North-Norway.]